rishiiiidha/pixel-pulse/README.md

-# Image Search Web App
+# Pixel Pulse: Explore Infinite Imagery

 This is a responsive web application that allows users to search and display images from the Unsplash API.
 It provides a straightforward interface for image search and display.